leonbreedt/tfstate-backend-r2/README.md

 The password should be the value of the `psk` secret created above.

-Of course, don't store it in your Terraform file, but pass it in via a variable or read it from a secret store like Vault.
+Of course, don't store it in your Terraform file, but pass it in via e.g. `-backend-config=password=<PSK>` when doing `init`, having read the `PSK` value from a secure secret store.

 ```hcl
 backend "http" {